Important information about fees and payment options.

 How do I add other individuals as authorized viewers?

-Click on “Request Authorized View” under the Billing & Student Accounts menu.
+You can add other individuals by selecting Authorize Account Access under the Account & Access menu.
 Make sure you fill out the form completely.
 It will take between 24 and 72 hours to add a person to your authorization list.
-Check back each weekday to see if the person is available on the Authorize Account View tab.
 Once he or she appears on the list, you may grant them access.

 How do I remove an authorized viewer?

 Simply uncheck the boxes that are checked authorizing access, and submit your changes.

 If my parents forget their PINs, who should they contact?

 If your parent forgets a PIN, he or she can use the Forgot PIN feature on the login page.
 Your parent can enter his or her ID number, then click on Forgot PIN – the PIN can be changed after your parent responds to his or her security question.
 If this does not work, please ask your parent to contact Help Desk Services at (207) 786-8222.

 How long will it take for Bates to send my parent a PIN?

 After you have granted access to your parent or other authorized individual, a letter containing Garnet Gateway credentials will be mailed to that person’s home mailing address.
 It takes about a week for this letter to reach US addresses.

 My parents are able to access the Garnet Gateway from home, but get an error message when trying to access it from their place of employment – why is this?